OpatrilPeter/mattermost-dl/README.md

 - `read-channel.sh` will format message contents to the terminal as basic viewer (not necessarily with all possible information)
 - `to-discord-tracker.sh` will perform lossy conversion to format used by [Discord History Tracker](https://github.com/chylex/Discord-History-Tracker)'s archives, a project of similar intent that comes with offline HTML based archive viewer

+### Why does download of long channel with certain time constraints take such long time to start?

+Current Mattermost API is suited for fetching posts from latest to oldest and only certain constraints can be evaluated serverside.
+In certain cases, such as "downloading from oldest, grab 100 posts after certain date.", we must actually process all posts from the channel begginning right until the time condition starts passing.
+In general, it's very fast to download posts before or after some explicit post, which makes successive downloads (fetching updates) much faster.

+### What does "upper limit approximate" means during download?

+In many cases, it's unclear or impractical to calculate how many posts will actually be downloaded.
+For example, if our selection condition is arbitrary such as "1000 posts after date 2020-01-01" - we don't know until how many messages would match that.
+Sometimes, we may have an estimation; for example, hard limit of 10 posts mean we surely won't get _more_ than 10, but we still don't know if less than 10 are really available.
+Likewise, Mattermost server may provide total number of channel's posts, but this count doesn't have to reflect what we can actually download even if we're downloading the whole channel, as it's approximate - for example, deleted posts are not fetched.

 ## Internal design